CifLord/Shell_repo/README.md

 ## Project description

+- Put the file in the correct dictionary
+- `.pt` the pre-trained parameters is in the release.
-- Put the file in the correct dictionary `.pt file` the file is in the release.
+- Put the file in the correct dictionary
-- Put the file in the correct dictionary `.lmdb file` the dataset is in the dgx /shareddata/open-catalyst/slab/datasetss/slabs_rare.lmdb    /shareddata/open-catalyst/slab/datasetss/slabs_rare.lmdb-lock
+- `.lmdb` `.lmdb-lock` the dataset is in the dgx /shareddata/open-catalyst/slab/datasetss/slabs_rare.lmdb    /shareddata/open-catalyst/slab/datasetss/slabs_rare.lmdb-lock

 - The slab generation code task is under the `Shell_repo/ocp/slab_generation/`